MVFofanov/BI_2021_Python/fastq_filtrator/README.md

 failed.fastq | contains all reads discarded after filtering

 ### WARNING!
-Make sure available RAM have at least three times the size of the .fastq file before RUN, This program is sensitive to it, dont use it to analyse whole human genome raw sequencing data.
+Make sure available RAM have at least three times more the size of the .fastq file before RUN.

+This program is sensitive to it, dont use it to analyse total whole human genome raw sequencing data.

 This script was tested on the .fastq data which took up about 100 Mb disk space.

 After RUN, this program demanded usage up to 300 Mb RAM and time up to 10 seconds